Hexfalc/SATFS-OST-PORT-S3AIR/README.md

 ## Download

-Grab a release from the [releases tab](https://github.com/Hexfalc/SATFS-OST-PORT-S3AIR/releases) or just download the repo
+Grab a release from the [releases tab](https://github.com/Hexfalc/SATFS-OST-PORT-S3AIR/releases) or download (or clone) the repo if you want a more unstable version with the latest changes (i don't recommend it if you want to simply play the mod)

-## Changes from v2.0
--Cleaned the whole code using constant arrays (thanks ShadowXeldron for the tutorial on how to use them)

--Added a fadeout before the final boss in dez2

--Changed LBZ act 2 bosses music

--Fixed more bugs (one in mhz act 2 specially)

--Now knuckles modded theme plays only in hpz in the miniboss

--Added an option to force Infinite Lives and swap super theme to the level music

--Removed lite version (sorry ios users)

 ## Credits
  HexFalc - Made this mod.
 V3 Tester